A Graph Symmetrisation Bound on Channel Information Leakage under Blowfish Privacy: Background

 Alvim \etal~\cite{MSAlvim2} consider a differentially-private mechanism $\mathcal{K}$ as an information-theoretic channel $(\mathcal{X},\mathcal{Z},K)$ with $\mathcal{X}= \mathcal{I}$ the set of permissible databases, $\mathcal{Z}=\operatorname{range}(\mathcal{K})$ the mechanism's response space, and $K$ the $\ell \times p$ channel matrix with $K_{i,j}=\Pr(\mathcal{K}(x_i) = z_j)$.
 They established that the differential privacy of $\mathcal{K}$ implies an upper bound on the information leakage for the corresponding channel.
 They also demonstrate that this implication does not go the other way: a channel with known information leakage does not necessarily satisfy $\epsilon$-differential privacy for any $\epsilon$.

-A release mechanism $\mathcal{K}$ with corresponding channel matrix $K$ being $(\epsilon,P)$-Blowfish private is equivalent to the statement that, for all $i,h\in[\ell]$ and all $j\in[p]$ such that\footnote{When discussing channel matrices we will often refer to elements of the input and output sets by their indices, \eg writing $x_i \sim x_h$ as $i \sim h$.} $i\sim h$,
+Note that when discussing channel matrices we will often refer to elements of the input and output sets by their indices, \eg writing $x_i \sim x_h$ as $i \sim h$.
+A release mechanism $\mathcal{K}$ with corresponding channel matrix $K$ being $(\epsilon,P)$-Blowfish private is equivalent to the statement that, for all $i,h\in[\ell]$ and all $j\in[p]$ such that $i\sim h$,

 \begin{remark} Like Alvim \etal~\cite{MSAlvim2}, we assume channels with discrete input and output spaces which correspond to discrete data and responses.
 Rounding due to finite precision in floating-point implementations of private mechanisms can cause low-probability responses to become zero-probability~\cite{MironovFloatingPoint}, violating differential/Blowfish privacy.
 It is therefore regarded best practice that privacy analysis of mechanisms require discrete response distributions~\cite[Remark~2.1]{DworkBook}.
 We assume suitably discretised distributions. \end{remark}